Last updated on January 9th, 2023 at 05:24 pm

 Scheinselbständigkeit is a sliding scale.

 There are a number of criteria for being a “genuine” freelancer.
 The more you violate, the more likely it is that the Finanzamt will look at your business, decide you’re actually Scheinselbständig, and impose the appropriate sanctions.

 Here is a checklist for working as a self-employed person or a freelancer in Germany:

 Being free to decide how to deliver a product/service.

-Being paid by deliverable as opposed to by time.
+Being paid by deliverables as opposed to by time.

 Being free to accept or turn down work.